assist-iot/monitoring_notifying/README.md

-# Fping_DLT
+# Monitoring and Notifying

-Web service/API that provides a registry for endpoints (devices or gateways), performs crud operations on the registry, pings (Fping) the endpoints and sends unreachable endpoints to the specified DLT.
+Web service/API that provides a registry for endpoints (devices or gateways), performs crud operations on the registry, pings the endpoints and sends unreachable endpoints to the specified DLT.